Oklahoma Drivers License & SOK Appointments

 To make your drivers license exam (road skills test) appointment, simply consult the list of state-approved official exam stations.
 If you don’t see a phone number listed next to your potential branch, it means you will have to visit directly to make the Oklahoma drivers license appointment.
 The CDL (commercial license) tests are by appointment only at (405) 425-2196.
 A handful of branches offer an online reservation system that allows you to schedule appointments for various services.
 There are a variety of options, including “ID Card,” “Learner Permit,” and “Motorcycle License.”

 Taking Advantage of Online Services

-Times to Avoid Going to the Oklahoma DPS
+Times to Avoid Going to a Service Oklahoma Office

 If it seems like there is no avoiding the trip, then going at a more ideal time when it is less busy is your best bet.
 There are certain days and times to avoid the trip because of heavy congestion in the lines.
-A simple DPS task could take up your entire day if you do not plan out ahead.
-Avoid heading to the DPS during:
+A simple SOK task could take up your entire day if you do not plan ahead.
+Avoid heading to a SOK office during:

-- The lunchtime rush – many workers want to settle their DPS errand during their lunch break
+- The lunchtime rush – many workers want to settle their SOK errand during their lunch break

 - The beginning and ending days of each month

 - Mondays and Fridays – people tend to get their errands done before or immediately after the weekend